-This event will have two racing divisions, one for Brothers and one for family/friends.
+This event will have two racing divisions, one for adults and one for children (14 and under).
 There are also chances to register race teams so that you can race for the glory of your lodge or other Masonic organization.
 But to keep it really exciting, on the day of the race, you will be able to call out other racers for one-on-one heads up races.

 Below is the packet for registering either an individual or team for the derby.
-The cost for an individual is $15, the cost for a 4 person team is $60.
-Only pre-registered teams will be eligible for the team prizes.
+The cost for an individual is $10.
 Get your registration in early so that you have more time to work on your cars!
 Regis should be sent to WM Josh Anderson, his information is available on the form.

 What prizes will there be?

 Detailed prizes have not been announced yet, but bragging rights are assured.

 I want to race on a team and for personal glory, what do I do?

 Register with a team to be on a team.
 Racing for individual glory can be done with your team car, or if you really want you can register a second car and double your chances of winning.